 - Member of the VCCA National Judging Committee (1999-2012).
 Assisted in developing the VCCA Judging Manual and the revised VCCA Judging Forms.
 Assisted in establishing the VCCA Historic Preservation of Original Chevrolet Features (HPOCF) class and related judging procedures.

-- Membership in the following national clubs: VCCA, AACA, and CCI.
+- Membership in the following national clubs: VCCA and AACA.

 - Appraisals accepted museums, including the AACA Museum in Hershey, Pennsylvania, and other collections as donations/gifts.

-- General Manager of Treasured Motorcar Services, Ltd. in New Freedom, Pennsylvania, a 40+ year vintage vehicle repair and restoration business (May 2020 to present).
+- General Manager of Treasured Motorcar Services, Ltd. in New Freedom, Pennsylvania, a 40+ year vintage vehicle repair and restoration business (May 2020 to June 2022 [retired]).